SirJosh3917/EEMap/README.md

 -Web block requests, to fetch blocks from the web.
 Does not need initializing, and makes everything faster -Web block renders, uses the web block requests to render an image without need of a 45 second wait.

-Planned update for the release with features specified above: In 5 days ( Monday, July 24, 2016 )
+Planned update for the release with features specified above: [ BUILDING RIGHT NOW... ]

 # EEMap Documentation